 We spend more of our time at work than we do at home, which is why, here at Broadland Business Park, we strive to provide a relaxing environment for you to enjoy, whether it is an early morning run or a leisurely stroll at lunchtime around the lake.

 There is a hive of wildlfe activity at Broadland Business Park.
-Considerable effort has been taken to encourage a diverse habitat, evident by the installation of bat, bird and owl boxes around the park.
+Considerable effort has been taken to encourage a diverse habitat, evident by the installation of bat, bird and owl boxes around the Park.
 If you spend time sitting on one of the park benches around the lake you will notice an abundance of wildlife, especially in the spring and summertime.
-Moorhens, Wagtails, Magpies, Mallards, foxes, rabbits and even a Heron are regular visitors to the lake.
-The Moorhens and ducks return annually to breed so look out for chicks in April/May.
+Moorhens, wagtails, magpies, mallards, foxes, rabbits and even a heron are regular visitors to the lake.
+The moorhens and ducks return annually to breed, as does our pair of swans, so look out for chicks in April/May.

-In 2015 we had a resident otter who enjoyed the abundance of fish in the lake and if you're lucky you may even get to see the Kingfisher which has been spotted a number of times around the lake.
+A few years ago, we had a resident otter who enjoyed the abundance of fish in the lake and, if you're lucky, you may even get to see the kingfisher which has been spotted a number of times around the lake.